site logo

 From the bus station it's about 15 minutes flat walk through the town to the ferry terminal.
 This isn't signposted very well, so keep the river to your left.
 Then there's the ten minute ferry ride (€2,30) across to Portugal - see below.

 The Spanish railway line from Madrid and Seville runs only as far as Huelva.
-There are only four trains a day between Huelvas and Seville and one more between Huelva and Madrid which does not stop in Seville.
+There are only four trains a day between Huelva and Seville and one more between Huelva and Madrid which does not stop in Seville.
 For train times and tickets go to www.renfe.com

 Ferry between Vila Real de Santo António and Ayamonte (Spain)

+Innformation checked and updated 19th February 2024.
 Spanish time is 1 hour ahead of Portugal

 The crossing takes about 10 minutes.
-Fare for foot passengers is €2,30; children under 4 go free, ages 4 to 10yrs €1,40.The ticket office at Vila Real is within the restored former customs control building.
-The ferry dock is next to Vila Real's bus station, but about 10 minutes walk from the railway station.Location Map
+Fare for foot passengers is €2,30; children under 4 go free, ages 4 to 10yrs €1,40.The ticket office at Vila Real is next to the restored former customs control building, now a police station.
+The ferry dock is next to Vila Real's bus station, but about 10 minutes walk from the railway station.
+Location Map

 The ferry is operated by Transporte Fluvial Guadiana.
-Their website is https://www.rioguadiana.com/ and Facebook page is https://www.facebook.com/TransporteFluvialGuadiana
+Their website is https://www.rioguadiana.net/ and Facebook page is https://www.facebook.com/TransporteFluvialGuadiana

 ferry two